-- a) Budget transfers within the same vote shall be recommended by the Executive Manager of that division and approved by the Chief Financial Officer up to R500, 000.00 and Accounting Officer up to his/her discretion. - b) Virement shall not be permitted to the revenue side of the budget. - c) Virement from the capital budget to the operating budget should not be permitted. - d) In cases of emergency situations virement shall be submitted by the accounting officer to the Mayor for authorization and be reported by the Mayor to Council at its next meeting. - e) Savings on allocations earmarked for specific operating and capital projects may not be used for other purposes except with approval of council. - f) Virements should not result in adding new projects to the capital projects. - g) Executive manager may utilize a saving in the amount appropriated under a main expenditure category (e.g. Salaries, General Expenses, Repairs & Maintenance, etc) within a vote which is under their control towards the defrayment of excess expenditure under another main expenditure category within the same vote, with the approval of the Chief Financial Officer or such senior delegated official in the Budget & Treasury Department. - h) Virements to or from the following items should not be permitted: bulk purchases, debt impairment, interest charges, depreciation, grants to individuals, revenue foregone, insurance and VAT. - i) Virement on conditional grant funds to purposes outside of that specified in the relevant conditional grant framework must not be permitted; and - j) There should be prudent limits on the amount of funds that may be moved from votes to sub-votes. - k) Virements between votes shall be included in the adjustment budget.
+- Budget transfers within the same vote shall be recommended by the Executive Manager of that division and approved by the Chief Financial Officer/Accounting Officer up 20% of the budget of a Function/ programme / project may be reallocated/ shifted through Virement - a) Virement shall not be permitted to the revenue side of the budget. - b) Virement from the capital budget to the operating budget should not be permitted. - c) In cases of emergency situations virement shall be submitted by the accounting officer to the Mayor for authorization and be reported by the Mayor to Council at its next meeting. - d) Savings on allocations earmarked for specific operating and capital projects may not be used for other purposes except with approval of council. - e) Virements should not result in adding new projects to the capital projects. - f) Executive manager may utilize a saving in the amount appropriated under a main expenditure category (e.g. Salaries, General Expenses, Repairs & Maintenance, etc) within a vote which is under their control towards the defrayment of excess expenditure under another main expenditure category within the same vote, with the approval of the Chief Financial

+Officer or such senior delegated official in the Budget & Treasury Department.